-For any given sound we will say whether it is voiced or voiceless, and what its place of articulation is.
+1- For any given sound we will say whether it is voiced or voiceless, and what its place of articulation is.
 But to distinguish between the full ranges of speech sounds, we will require a third descriptive parameter: manner of articulation.
-To identify the manner in which a sound is articulated we will identify three different degrees of constriction and thus three different categories of consonant:
+To identify the manner in which a sound is articulated, we will identify three different degrees of constriction (complete closure, close approximation, and open approximation), and thus three different categories of consonant: stops, fricative and approximations.